-We have five historical maps available.
+We have six historical maps for you to peruse.

 The first shows (more or less) the route actually used.
 It is dated 1769, some two years before building actually commenced.
 For further information, click here.